Thirukkadaiyur: Legend

 Thirukkadaiyur derives its name from the pot, called Gatam in Tamil.
 Vishnu, Indra, and the other Devas needed an outstanding place to consume the Amrita that had been churned during the Samudra manthan and, therefore, brought the Amrita pot here.
-Before consuming it, they forgot to worship Ganesha, who has to be worshiped before any great undertaking.
+Before consuming it, they forgot to worship Ganesha, who has to be worshipped before any great undertaking.
 Ganesha, hurt and offended at the unintentional slight by them, stole the pot of Amrita and hid it at Tirukkadaiyur.
 Ganesha created a Shiva Lingam, dedicated to his father and mother, and poured some of the Amrita over it.
 The Shiva Lingam at this temple is known as Amrita Ghat Eshwarar, which, translated from Sanskrit literally means "Lord who leads to immortality" ('Immortality' (Amrita) 'Step' (Ghat) 'Lord' (Eshwarar)).
-It is also believed that Abhirami incarnated here by the power of Vishnu.
+It is also believed that Abhirami was incarnated here by the power of Vishnu.
 As per popular legend, near the temple of Tirukkadaiyur, there lived a sage named Mrikandu and his wife Marudmati.
-They were both devotees of Shiva and worshiped him day and night for many years, asking to be graced with a child.
+They were both devotees of Shiva and worshipped him day and night for many years, asking to be graced with a child.
 After many years of penance, Shiva appeared before Mrikandu and Marudmati.
 He told them that he heard their prayers and would give them a choice: they could either have a gifted son who would live only up to sixteen years, or a son of low intelligence who would live a longer life.
-Mrikandu and Marudmati chose the former, and were blessed with Markandeya, an exemplary son, destined to die at the age of sixteen.
+Mrikandu and Marudmati chose the former, and had Markandeya, an exemplary son, destined to die at the age of sixteen.

 As Markandeya grew, so did his devotion to Shiva.
 As advised by his father, Markandeya worshipped the Shiva Lingam at Tirukkadaiyur, even bringing water from the Ganges to the temple via an underground passage.
 On the day he was destined to die, Yama, the deity of death, appeared with his noose in his hand to tie around the soul of Markandeya and take it away with him.
 Markandeya sought refuge in the temple and embraced the Siva Lingam.
 Shiva appeared and warned Yama not to touch Markandeya, as he was under his protection.
 Yama refused to listen and threw the noose, binding around both Markandeya and the Lingam together.
 Angered by Yama's extraordinary arrogance, Shiva kicked and held him under his foot, thereby making him inactive.
 Markandeya was blessed by Shiva to remain sixteen years old eternally.
 Meanwhile, with Yama being rendered inactive, there were no deaths on earth, but people were still being born.
 Burdened by the weight of so many people and unable to sustain their hunger, the earth-goddess, Bhumi Devi, appealed to Shiva for help.
 Shiva, feeling compassionate for the earth-goddess, released Yama, allowing deaths to occur again.
 However, in order to remind Yama never to try again to kill any one who is worshiping Shiva, the icon of Shiva in this temple is depicted with his forefinger raised in warning about it.